scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

 Visualization
 --------------

 Mesa uses a browser window to visualize its models.
 This avoids both the developers and the users needing to deal with cross-system GUI programming; more importantly, perhaps, it gives us access to the universe of advanced JavaScript-based data visualization tools.
-The in-browser visualization is inspire by AgentScript [Densmore2012], an in-browser agent-based modeling framework.
+The in-browser visualization is inspire by AgentScript [Densmore2012], a JavaScript-based ABM framework.
 The entire visualization system is divided into two parts: the server side, and the client side.
 The server runs the model, and at each step extracts data from it to visualize, which it sends to the client as JSON via a WebSocket connection.
 The client receives the data, and uses JavaScript to actually draw the data onto the screen for the user.

 Mesa already includes a set of pre-built visualization elements which can be deployed with minimal setup.
 For example, to create a visualization of the example model which displays a live chart of the Gini coefficient at each step, we can use the included ``ChartModule``.